kneelon/DarwinLumampaoFlutterEcapro/mobile/README.md

 which yields a balance of 0, since (-1 * 12 = -12) + (2 * 6 = 12) = 0

-and the seconds example would be presented in the data set as per below
+and the second example would be presented in the data set as per below

 ```json
 {